atharva-malik/chess-engine/README.md

 If you do not want to compile the engine yourself, you can download the pre-compiled binaries from the [Releases](https://github.com/atharva-malik/chess-engine/releases/tag/v8.1) page.
 It has been pre-compiled for `x64` on `Windows`.
 If you encounter any issues with the pre-compiled binaries, please compile your own version using the instructions above.

 ### Hosting
 To host the engine on Lichess, you can use the [Lichess Bot Hosting](https://github.com/lichess-bot-devs/lichess-bot) repository.
 Create a Lichess account, then follow the instructions in the repository to set up your bot.
 Once you have your bot set up, you can place the compiled `engine` executable in the `engines` folder of the Lichess Bot Hosting repository.
 Make sure to set the correct permissions for the executable in the `config.yml` file.
 Again, refer to the Lichess Bot Hosting repository for detailed instructions.

+## Credits
+Finally, I want to thank the following people/organisations for their contributions to this project:
+- [Niels Lohmann](https://github.com/nlohmann/json/) - For providing the JSON library for C++ which allowed the creation of the opening book to be as simple as it was.
+- [Max (Disservin)](https://github.com/Disservin/chess-library) - For providing the blazing fast library that is at the backbone of the chess engine, without which the engine might not be performing as fast as it is.
+- [Sebastian Lague](https://github.com/SebLague/Chess-Coding-Adventure) - For providing the idea and motivation for this project
+- [Chess Programming](https://github.com/maksimKorzh) - For teaching me how chess engines work in the backend.
+- [Stockfish Evaluation Guide](https://hxim.github.io/Stockfish-Evaluation-Guide/) - For providing a simple, yet powerful, graphical tool to understand how NNUEs work

 ## Development